mitmproxy/www/src/content/posts/releases/mitmproxy7/index.md

 {{< figure src="pdoc.svg" width=100 >}}

-Having recently adopted the [pdoc](https://pdoc.dev) project, which generates awesome Python API documentation, we have built completely [new API reference docs](https://docs.mitmproxy.org/archive/v7/api/events.html) for mitmproxy's addon API.
-Paired with our existing [example repository](https://github.com/mitmproxy/mitmproxy/tree/main/examples), this makes it much simpler to write mitmproxy new addons.
+Having recently adopted the [pdoc](https://pdoc.dev) project, which generates awesome Python API documentation, we have built a completely [new API reference documentation](https://docs.mitmproxy.org/archive/v7/api/events.html) for mitmproxy's addon API.
+Paired with our existing [examples on GitHub](https://github.com/mitmproxy/mitmproxy/tree/main/examples), this makes it much simpler to write mitmproxy new addons.

 ## What's next?

-While this release focuses heavily on our backend, the next mitmproxy release will come with lots of mitmweb improvements by our current GSoC student [@gorogoroumaru](https://github.com/gorogoroumaru).
+While this release focuses heavily on our backend, the next mitmproxy release will come with lots of mitmweb improvements by our current GSoC 2021 student [@gorogoroumaru](https://github.com/gorogoroumaru).
 Stay tuned!

 ## Release Changelog